miku/ubl-wd-2024-pe/README.md

 ![](static/8gfpvm.jpg)

+Data as fuel; one early example: 45M outlinks from reddit, w/ at least 3 karma;
-An early web-based dataset ("WebText", 2019, not made publicly available).
+an (early) web-based dataset ("WebText", 2019, not made publicly available).

 > Manually filtering a full web scrape would be exceptionally expensive so as a starting point, we scraped all outbound links from Reddit, a social media